pytask-dev/pytask-parallel/docs/source/dask.md

 Dask is a flexible library for parallel and distributed computing.
 You probably know it from its {class}`dask.dataframe` that allows lazy processing of big data.
-Here, we use {class}`dask.distributed` that provides an interface similar to {class}`concurrent.futures.Executor` to parallelize our execution.
+Here, we use {mod}`distributed` that provides an interface similar to {class}`~concurrent.futures.Executor` to parallelize our execution.

 There are a couple of ways in how we can use dask.

 ## Local

-By default, using dask as the parallel backend will launch a {class}`dask.LocalCluster` with processes on your local machine.
+By default, using dask as the parallel backend will launch a {class}`distributed.LocalCluster` with processes on your local machine.

 `````{tab-set}
 ````{tab-item} CLI